top of page

 Check out some of our volunteer opportunities below!

-GFWC Clayton Valley Woman’s Club proudly offers a $2,000.00 scholarship to a graduating, female DVC student transferring to a 4-year college or university to pursue a degree.
+GFWC Clayton Valley Woman’s Club proudly offers a $2,000.00 scholarship to a graduating, female Diablo Valley College student transferring to a 4 year college or university to pursue a degree.
 The applicant must have a minimum 3.0 GPA and demonstrate financial need.
 We must receive DVC transcripts, 2 letters of recommendation, and an essay.
+We received 24 applications and interviewed 3.

 PENNIES FOR PINES